 Besides, the CS will explain the various sources of the money namely:

-- Domestic loans – from local banks, from the public through local bonds such as mobile-based government bond (M-Akiba) etc.
+- Domestic loans – from local banks, from the public through local bonds such as mobile-based government bonds (M-Akiba), etc.

 - Grants.